May 21, 2020

 Our Distinctive Defense Against Fraud and Cybercrime

 Once ZenKey is established as a standard for signing in to apps and websites, each user’s unique identity profile will create a high barrier for cybercriminals attempting SIM swap fraud and account takeover.
-I will go into greater detail on what SIM swap fraud is and how ZenKey prevents it next month (which I will link here), but in a nutshell, it’s when a cybercriminal poses as their victim and uses social engineering to convince the victim’s network customer care representative to reassign the victim’s phone number to a new SIM card that is held by the fraudster.
+I go into greater detail on what SIM swap fraud is and how ZenKey prevents it here, but in a nutshell, it’s when a cybercriminal poses as their victim and uses social engineering to convince the victim’s network customer care representative to reassign the victim’s phone number to a new SIM card that is held by the fraudster.
 The fraudster then uses that SIM in a new device to reset the victim’s passwords and access high-value accounts.

 Our Trust Services Go Above and Beyond